 A second attempt took place in 2013, this time for inclusion in the 2020 program, but it also failed, although largely because of IOC politics.
-Seven months earlier, the IOC had earlier designated the sport of wrestling to be dropped from the program in order to make room for a new sport; the decision was universally condemned by observers, and wrestling, which counts on a venerable tradition of being present at all Olympic games, dating back to Antiquity.
+Seven months earlier, the IOC had designated the sport of wrestling to be dropped from the program in order to make room for a new sport; the decision was universally condemned by observers as wrestling counted on a venerable tradition of being present at all Olympic games dating back to Antiquity.
 With powerful supporters coming out clearly in favor of the reversal of the initial decision, it was clear that wrestling would be readmitted, and that the objective of the exercise - to admit a new sport - would be defeated.
 This is exactly what happened when the vote took place in Buenos Aires, Argentina, on September 8th: wrestling received a majority of favorable votes in the first round (49), while baseball, in its combined bid with softball, received 24 for second place and squash, bidding for inclusion in the program for the first time, received 22.
 Thus in spite of baseball's good showing, coming out ahead of the seven other sports that were seeking admittance, the whole purpose of the exercise was defeated by the IOC's initial blunder of putting a sport as popular as wrestling on the chopping block in the first place.

 Competiting Nations